OMKE/Flame/README.md

 ## About Flame
-Flame is a MVC Micro-framework written in PHP.
+Flame is a MVC framework written in PHP.